 Mandatory core courses: 15 ECTS in total

 Students who do the master in one year must enroll for all 60 ECTS in this one year.
 Students who do the master during two years with half-time dedication must enroll to 30 ECTS in the first year and 30 ECTS in the second year.
 The 30 ECTS of the second year must include the 25 ECTS of the master thesis.

 Important: Students who fail in subjects corresponding to more than 50% of the credits in which they are enrolled (courses and/or thesis) will not be allowed to continue the master.
 For example, if a student enrolled for the one year modality does not finish the master thesis in the first year and moreover fails two courses, then this student cannot continue in the program.

 The master is primarily designed for students with a biomedical engineering background.
 Students who have a different background (such as other engineering degrees, computer science, physics, mathematics, or life sciences) can also apply for the master.
-They will, however, be required to take complementary courses covering fundamental aspects of biomedical engineering (up to 60 ECTS in addition to the 60 ECTS of the core programme).
+They might, however, be required to take complementary courses covering fundamental aspects of biomedical engineering.
 These courses are taken from the undergraduate programs in engineering and other master programs offered by our departments.
 The exact composition of these courses will be decided for each individual student in dependence on his/her previous education.
-Important: In case complementary courses are requested, the student has to pay for them.
-The student has to pass the complementary courses to pass the master.

 The following scheme shows the distribution of the credits along the three trimesters.